 In assessing the realizability of deferred tax assets, management considers whether it is more-likely-than-not that some portion or all of the deferred tax assets will not be realized.
 A valuation allowance is provided when it is deemed more likely than not that some portion, or all, of the deferred tax asset will not be realized.
 In assessing the ability to realize the deferred tax assets, management considers the four possible sources of taxable income including future reversals of existing taxable temporary differences, future taxable income, taxable income in prior carryback years and tax-planning strategies that would, if necessary, be implemented.
 At December 31, 2015, the Company recorded a valuation allowance of \$9.5 million.
 This valuation allowance related to the portion of net operating losses and credits that the Company will not be able to utilize due to limitations under Section 382 of the Internal Revenue Code.
 At December 31, 2016, the Atlantic Capital decreased the valuation allowance to \$9.2 million.
 The adjustment to the valuation allowance related to a decrease in the federal net operating loss expected to be utilized and increases in certain state carryforwards that are expected to be utilized.
+At December 31, 2017, the Company increased the valuation allowance by \$0.9 million for certain state carryforwards that are expected to expire before being utilized.
+This was offset by a \$1.6 million reduction to the valuation allowance due to the change in Federal tax rate that is applied to attributes for which a valuation allowance exists.

 ASC 740-10-65 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-The Company has reviewed and evaluated the relevant technical merits of each of its tax positions in accordance with ASC 740-10-65.
+The Company has reviewed and evaluated the relevant technical merits of each of its tax positions in accordance with ASC 740-10-65 and determined there are no uncertain tax positions that would have a material impact on the financial statements of the Company as of December 31, 2017.